gneu42/Easy-Buffer/README.md

 <H2 align="center">ERCF Buffer with assisted loading function for ERCF V2.</H1>

 <p align=center><img src="Images/EB-full.JPG" height="400" alt=""><img src="Images/EB-3D-full.JPG" height="400" alt=""></P>

 ## What is it ?

 **Easy-Buffer** is based on single loop buffer like Quiver or the Prusa MMU2 Filament Retract Bank.
+It can be associated to the ERCT-lite, for people that can't use the official Cotton Tail (ERCT)

 It consists of :
   * 150mm high stackable buffer towers.
   * A interface block.